lloydchang/client-side-canary-deployment/docs/comparisons/pipecd/README.md

 *   **Deploying Application Versions**: Managing the deployment of stable and canary versions of your frontend application assets.
 *   **Managing `canary-config.json`**:
     *   If deploying to Kubernetes, `canary-config.json` can be a `ConfigMap` defined in Git and managed by PipeCD.
-    *   If deploying static sites to cloud storage, PipeCD can manage the upload of the `canary-config.json` file alongside other assets.
+    *   If deploying static sites to cloud storage, PipeCD can manage the upload of the `canary-config.json` file alongside other assets (potentially via custom deployment logic).
-    *   If deploying to ECS, `canary-config.json` can be included as part of the container image or served from a storage bucket, but PipeCD does not natively manage static asset uploads to S3 as part of ECS deployments.
+    *   If deploying to ECS, `canary-config.json` would typically be part of the frontend application's container image or served from a separate S3 bucket.
+PipeCD manages the ECS service deployment (which serves the application), but not direct S3 asset uploads as part of its ECS application kind.
-*   **Progressive Delivery Features**: PipeCD has built-in support for canary, blue/green, and metrics-based analysis for supported application kinds (primarily Kubernetes, Cloud Run, Lambda, and partially ECS).
+*   **Progressive Delivery Features**: PipeCD has built-in support for canary, blue/green, and metrics-based analysis for supported application kinds (Kubernetes, Cloud Run, Lambda).
+For ECS, it supports Blue/Green deployments (leveraging AWS CodeDeploy) and can facilitate Canary-style rollouts.

 ## How PipeCD Supports Client-Side Canary